A week later, we got more volunteers from Croatia and Germany. These are the activities we did a week before I left for Zanzibar.

 Visited a Buddhist Temple

-A Buddhist temple is the last thing I expected to find in Dar es Saalam, this place is dominated by Islam religion.
-It actually happens to be the only Buddhist temple in Dar es Saalam.
-It’s called Longquan Tanhua Monastery.
-It is ran by Chinese monks, who adapted orphans from the city and are raising them up in the Buddhist culture.
-The little kids are from 6-10 years old and know how to speak in Chinese.
+A Buddhist temple is the last thing I expected to find in Dar es Saalam, a city dominated by the Islamic religion.
+It happens to be the only Buddhist temple in Dar es Saalam, not surprising at all.
+It’s called Longquan Tanhua Monastery, ran by Chinese monks who adapted orphans from the city and are raising them in the Buddhist ways.
+The children are from 6-10 years old and are taught Chinese.
 They wake up at 5:30am to attend Buddhist prayer sessions.
-It is not very common to meet little African kids speaking in Chinese, let alone adults.
+It is not very common to meet African kids speaking Chinese, let alone adults.
 My friend took me on a tour around the temple and I remember one of the monks giving me a little gift package.
-He did not utter a word, he handed me a ribbon bag with little goodies, a bracelet, made a small bow and left.
-Quite fascinating.
-I even performed a little Buddhist fortune telling ritual where I shook some sticks in a wooden jar until one fell off.
-Each stick has a number on it that is translated into a fortune - My fortune said that I would be successful in farming business and that my first child will be a son, haha!
-I also learned that the Nazis stole the Swastika symbol from the Buddhist and turned the symbol upside down to make it their symbol.
+He handed me a little gift bag without uttering a single word beside a single bow, I'm assuming he took a vow of silence?
+The little gift bag contained a bracelet, some little sweets and a fruit.
+I found that bizarre but very kind of him.

 Attended Tanzania’s Saba day